raspberrypilearning/scratch-led-game/en/step_2.md

 --- /task ---

 --- task ---
-Insert the **long** leg of your LED into the end of this jumper cable, and connect the short leg back to Pin6 using another female-female jumper cable.
-As soon as you close the circuit by connecting it back to your ground pin, your LED will light up!
+Insert the **long leg** of your LED into the end of this jumper cable, and connect the **short leg** back to Pin 6 using another female-female jumper cable.
+As soon as you close the circuit by connecting it back to your ground pin, your LED should light up!

 ![circuit diagram of a jumper cable with a resistor wired to 3V3 on the Raspberry Pi](images/Pi_4_complete_test.jpg)